FTBTeam/FTB-Guides/common/src/main/resources/assets/ftbguides/guides/en_us/adding_markdown.md

 You can add markdown (.md) files anywhere under your language directory.
 They will most commonly go at the same folder level as the [guide.json](getting_started) file, but they can be placed into subfolders if you want.
 This has no effect on in-game rendering (categories are used for that); it's just a way of organising files.

+## Metadata

 Each markdown file is required to have a metadata (aka "front matter") block at the top of the file.
+This section must start and end with lines containing 3 dashes (`---`) and nothing else, and contains one or more key/value pairs (at the minimum, a `title` field).

-This is an SNBT compound tag that must at the very least contain a `title` key (which is displayed in the GUI index).
-The optional `category` key corresponds to the category `id` field in the `guide.json` file described above.
-This section must start and end with lines containing 3 dashes (`---`) and nothing else.
+* The `title` field is mandatory, and is the text displayed in the index panel.
+* The optional `category` field corresponds to the category `id` field in the `guide.json` file described in [Getting Started](getting_started.md).
+* The optional `order` field controls the order this page will appear in the index panel relative to other documents; if omitted, it will appear after documents which do have an order.
+Documents are sorted by their `order` field and then their `title` field for index display purposes.
+* The optional `icon` field specifies an icon to be displayed alongside the title text in the index panel.
+* The optional `tag` field specifies a list of string _tags_ which are used for searching.
+In addition, the tags are displayed as clickable links at the top of the document; clicking a tag searches for other documents containing the same tag.
+Tag must be alphanumeric _only_.
+* The optional `hidden_tag` field acts just like the `tag` field, except that hidden tags are not displayed at the top of the document.

 Note that although SNBT normally requires the compound tag to be enclosed in curly braces, they're optional here, for convenience.